 Here’s the translation of Serge’s email:

-Excuse the long letter, but you can use it as testimonial.
+Excuse the long letter, but you can use it as a testimonial.

-To start, I’d like to thank you for all the help and advice you have given on your site and emails.
+To start, I’d like to thank you for all the help and advice you have given on your site.
 6 months ago I went to a well known stair manufacturer in France to order a cheap staircase to enable me to access the first floor of my garage.

 The stair was a ¼ turn, with a total height of 3,28 m, at a 95°.